Jackjan4/betaflight-vtx-tables/README.md

 ## Betaflight VTX tables

-This project serves as a repository for Betaflight VTX-Tables which were introduce to the public in Betaflight 4.1.
+This project serves as a repository for Betaflight VTX-Tables which were introduced to the public in Betaflight 4.1.
 The aim of this is to contain readymade VTX-Tables for all the VTX out there.

 ## Download